This post contains affiliate links.

 Variations

-To go vegan, swap out the crème fraîche for coconut milk or a dairy-free sour cream.
-To make it lower sodium, decrease salt by half and use a low sodium broth!
+Swap out the crème fraîche for coconut milk or a dairy-free sour cream.
+To make it lower in sodium, decrease the salt by half and use a low-sodium broth!

 Ingredients